About HVIP

 Clarification on the fleet size definition: If two separate requests are placed in the same 24-hour period, the quantity in the first request is counted when the second request is placed.
 For example, if a fleet with 18 vehicles requests 8 vouchers, it qualifies as a small fleet because the definition doesn’t count the current request.
 However, if that fleet then requests 5 more vouchers the next day, it is no longer a small fleet because yesterday’s request counts as existing unredeemed vouchers and counts against the total, resulting in a fleet size of 26 vehicles.

-6. What is Common Ownership or Control Mean?
+6. What Does Common Ownership or Control Mean?

 Ownership or control means being owned by the same person, corporation, partnership, limited liability company, or association.
 In addition, vehicles managed day to day by the same directors, officers, or managers, or by corporations controlled by the same majority stockholders are considered to be under common control even if their title is held by different business entities.
 Vehicles owned by different entities but operated by using common or shared resources to manage the day-to-day operations by using the same motor carrier number, displaying the same name or logo, or contractors who represent the same company are considered to be under common ownership or control.
 Common ownership or control includes relationships where the controlling party has the right to direct or control the vehicle as to the details of when, where, and how work is to be performed or where expenses for operating the vehicle, such as fuel or insurance, are shared.
 However, if the purchaser is hired as a contractor by a larger fleet the purchaser does not need to count trucks operated by the hiring fleet as part of the purchaser’s fleet size, though the contractor’s vehicles are counted as part of the hiring fleet.
 At CARB’s sole discretion the contractor may be required to provide additional documentation, including but not limited to, copies of their California Business License, CA # or DOT #, or a copy of their written contract agreement with the hiring fleet.
 Common ownership or control does not include agreements for individual loads that are competitively bid and issued to the lowest qualifying bid, and such agreements do not need to be counted towards a purchaser’s fleet size.